Dear Tom, It’s hard to remember my life before you. Somehow, you were always here; always meant to be. I love you falls…

 We got married to be together.
 For better or worse.
-Guard your heart.
-Guard your eyes.
-Put on love.
+Let’s put on love.
 One touch here.
 A kiss there.
 A kind word.
 Love is made up of lots of little decisions.
 Let’s wear LOVE like a coat.
 Let’s wrap our SELVES completely in it.

 It felt good just to hear myself say the words and to hear her listening.
 She went on to tell me about a difficult situation she and her husband have been navigating with a third party.
 Immediately the magic happened again.
 We were entering into each others’ lives and caring and responding.
 It helped me to get my mind off of myself; pray again for her and also feel relieved of my sad feelings.